We have been selected by the Pennsylvania Department of Education to provide the post-baccalaureate Teacher Intern Program (TIP).

 If this need arises, please contact the program director for Letter of Intern Candidacy that can accompany your job application.
 You can apply online for the PA Intern Certificate through the TIMS system.
 Pennsylvania Intern Certification is valid for three years and costs $200.

-Beginning this fall, Susquehanna University’s newly established Center for Economics, Business and Entrepreneurship Education will serve the community by assisting teachers in bringing economic and business education into K-12 classrooms in the region.Learn More
+Our Center for Economics, Business and Entrepreneurship Education serves the community by assisting teachers in bringing economic and business education into K-12 classrooms in the region.Learn More